krishjauhri/FoodPal-BSc/Agenda/Agenda_week_7_.md

 5.Feedback round(5 min)

     What went well
-    What could be improved for next week
+    What can be improved for the upcoming week

 6.Questions & closure(3 min)